asomers/capsicum-net/README.md

 # Platforms

-This crate only works on FreeBSD.
+This crate only works on FreeBSD 13 and later.
 At least, until somebody ports `cap_net` to a different operating system.

 # Minimum Supported Rust Version (MSRV)